jonobr1/expressing-kandinsky/site/planes.md

 <center>
 Kandinsky, Wassily. _Yellow Red Blue_, 1925. ^[Kandinsky, Wassily. _Yellow Red Blue_.
 Oil on canvas.
 127 x 200 cm.
 Paris: Centre Pompidou, 1925.
 Screenshot courtesy of [Wikipedia](https://www.wikidata.org/wiki/Q18705525)]
 </center>

+The contemplation below allows you to explore Kandinsky's notion of sides that construct a plane.^[Source code for this contemplation can be found here: [link](/src/4-stretch-plane.js).]
+Click and drag a corner in order to stretch a given side.
+Click the number to change the amount of sides for the plane.

+<Contemplation sketch="/src/4-stretch-plane.js"></Contemplation>